A downloadable tool

 Buy Now$4.99 USD or more

-Hear what your game is telling you with advanced debug logging!
+Hear what your game is telling you!

 Echo is a lightweight but surprisingly powerful debug logger for GameMaker, that also now comes with Echo Chamber, a fully featured debug UI builder!

-Your game is already telling you what is happening; Echo helps you actually hear it.
-Swap scattered show_debug_message() calls for level based logs with tags, optional stack traces, and a history buffer you can dump to a file when something gets weird.
+Your game wants to tell you what is happening...Echo helps you actually hear it.
+Swap scattered show_debug_message() calls for level based logs with tags, optional stack traces, and a history buffer you can dump to a file whenever you need to.

-Buy Statement or Pulse (or both in a bundle for a discount) and get Echo free!
+Buy StatementPulse or Catalyst (or get them in a bundle for a discount) and get Echo free!

 Join the Echo discord channel